gizemdursun/automated-analysis-of-biomedical-signals-obtained-from-calcium-imaging/README.md

 ## Finally

-This repository uses 33 calcium imaging videos. ????
+This repository is an implementation of our paper.
+We use 33 (21 ALS & 12 CTRL) calcium imaging videos.
+All results are submitted.